adshares/adpay/docs/source/daemon.rst

 When run, it does the following (in order):

-* sets up logging
+1) Sets up logging.
-* configures database
+2) Configures database.
-* initializes cache
+3) (optional) Initializes cache.
-* configures periodical tasks
+4) (optional) Sets periodical calculations.
-* sets up the interface
+5) Sets up the server interface.
-* starts listening for connections
+6) Starts listening for connections.